giaosucan/slide-menu-ios/README.md

 # slide-menu-ios
-This is the library allow developer to create a menu icond like IOS screen but running on Windows
+The purpose of this project is develop the WPF framework which supports developer to create a software which have GUI like iOS
+The framework has all the behaviors of iOS such as:
++ Slide menu,
++ Drag and drop items
++ Exchange items
++ Items shaking
+Moreover, it can work on both desktop (using mouse) and touch screen (using touch).

+The technology used : .NET, WPF, C#